 - Dark under-eye circles are often inherited (called periorbital hyperpigmentation).

-- People from ethnic groups whose skin tones are darker than white ethnic groups are more likely to have dark circles under their eyes.
+- People from ethnic groups with darker skin tones are more likely to have dark circles under their eyes.

 - Hay fever and allergies can cause under-eye dark circles.